-Sharkey County, Mississippi's Response to Findings
+Sharkey County, Mississippi's Response to Finding

-Sharkey County's responses to the findings identified in our audit are described in the accompanying Schedule of Findings and Responses.
-Sharkey County's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.
+Sharkey County's response to the finding identified in our audit is described in the accompanying Schedule of Findings and Responses.
+Sharkey County's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.